glpi-project/doc/source/modules/configuration/notifications/template_example.rst

 -------------------------------

 .. warning::
-   Part for people already familiar with HMTL and CSS.
+   Part for people already familiar with HTML and CSS.

 Everything we have done in the "Email HTML body" field is converted into HTML code which you can edit via **right-click** > **Source code**.
 So if you are familiar with HTML, you can edit the code directly.
 Depending on the case and your skills, this is sometimes easier.